-Faculty, 2012-13: Joshua Anderson, American politics, political theory; Jo Beld, American politics, public policy; Douglas Casson, political theory, American constitutional law; J. Patrick Dale, comparative politics, Russian, Eurasian, and European politics; Henriёt Hendricks, American politics, analytical methodology, political psychology; Daniel Hofrenning, American politics, public policy; Katherine Tegtmeyer Pak, comparative politics, Asian politics, international relations; Kris Thalhammer, comparative politics, Latin American politics
+Faculty, 2014-15: Joshua Anderson, American politics, political theory; Jo Beld, American politics, public policy (on leave); Douglas Casson, political theory, American constitutional law; Christopher Chapp, American politics, methodology, political psychology; J. Patrick Dale, comparative politics, Russian, Eurasian, and European politics (on leave fall semester and Interim); Daniel Hofrenning, American politics, public policy; Anthony Pahnke, comparative politics, international relations; Katherine Tegtmeyer Pak, comparative politics, Asian politics, international relations; Kris Thalhammer, comparative politics, Latin American politics

 Political science is the systematic study of government, politics, and public policies in the United States and around the world.
 Students in political science courses learn to frame thoughtful questions, consider diverse perspectives, marshal convincing evidence, and communicate with clarity and conviction about the major issues of public life.

 Many political science courses at St. Olaf satisfy general education requirements (see below).
-The Political Science Department shares faculty and courses with American studies, Asian studies, environmental studies, Hispanic studies, Russian studies, and women’s studies.
+The Political Science Department shares faculty and courses with American studies, Asian studies, environmental studies, Latin American studies, Russian studies, and women’s and gender studies.
 It also cooperates with the Education Department in its social studies education major.

 OVERVIEW OF THE MAJOR